-In 1999, our founder Dave Bolotsky visited a Smithsonian Museum craft show in Washington D.C. and was captivated by the variety of unique handmade goods and the talented people behind them.
+In 2000, our founder Charles Douglas visited a Smithsonian Museum craft show in Washington D.C. and was captivated by the variety of unique handmade goods and the talented people behind them.
 He saw there was a significant public demand for beautiful design.
 At the same time, he realized that the artists working to make those pieces were often traveling great distances in order to sell their wares at the show.
-Inspired by his experience, Dave had a vision to create something that had never existed before—an online marketplace to connect makers and their creations with individuals looking for truly special goods, regardless of the physical distance between the maker and the shopper.
-Dave turned this idea into ReniCART.
+Inspired by his experience, Charles had a vision to create something that had never existed before—an online marketplace to connect makers and their creations with individuals looking for truly special goods, regardless of the physical distance between the maker and the shopper.
+Charles turned this idea into Renicart.
 He continued traveling to craft fairs and trade shows, meeting artists and finding stand-out merchandise, while running the business out of his home on the Lower East Side of Manhattan.
-Before long, the company had outgrown Dave's apartment, and moved through three successively larger offices in 101 NE Third Ave, Suite 1500 Ft.
+Before long, the company had outgrown Charles's apartment, and moved through three successively larger offices in 101 NE Third Ave, Suite 1500 Ft.
 Lauderdale, FL 33301

 Our focus is on building a business for the long haul.
 We've worked to create a sustainable business in all its aspects.
 We attempt to minimize our environmental impact, working with our artists to use sustainable or recycled materials whenever possible, choosing environmentally friendlier packing materials, and printing our catalog on Forest Stewardship Council [FSC] certified and recycled paper.
 We're building relationships with non-profit organizations through Better to Give, a program we created that allows our customers to choose a partner for us to donate $1 to with every order.
 And a concentration on strong financial health allows us to maintain independent ownership and stay true to our values.
 Our team has grown steadily over the last decade, from just 5 to over 200 year-round employees.
 Our business grows dramatically during the winter holidays each year.
 Thousands of packages ship out every day during these months, so we expand our workforce to hundreds of employees.
 We try to never lose sight of an inverted pyramid business model, meaning that the needs of the people closest to our customers, our customer service and warehouse teams, come first.
 As part of this model, our lowest paid hourly seasonal worker makes 100% more than federal minimum wage.